 - Brookies, Cookies & Cream Sundae

 Let’s take a moment to recognize the magnificence of the Warm Chocolate Almond bread, shall we?
 It’s served with salted caramel butter and I could have eaten several orders of this as my appetizer, meal, and dessert.
 It was THAT good!
 We were fighting over it.

-The Cheddar Bacon Burger includes a half-pound, housemade patty with bibb lettuce, roasted tomatoes and a signature sauce on a toasted brioche.
+The Cheddar Bacon Burger includes a half-pound, housemade patty with bibb lettuce, roasted tomatoes, and a signature sauce on a toasted brioche.
 Josh enjoyed it but said he’d probably order it medium next time because it was a little dry, but he absolutely loved the fries!
-My Chicken Bourguinon was so delicious!
+My Chicken Bourguignon was so delicious!
 The boneless breast was juicy, the red wine demi-glace was spot on, the bacon was the perfect texture, and everything worked beautifully with the Yukon mashed potatoes and asparagus.
 It was the perfect comfort food without feeling too heavy.

 We were completely astounded by the Brookies, Cookies & Cream Sundae.
 It.
 Was.
 Massive!
 It included brookies (brownies mixed with cookies), chocolate chip cookies, Oreo cookies, ice cream, fresh whipped cream, chocolate sauce, and chocolate shavings.
-Even for a couple people traveling with anxiety, this made us forget our worries for a few minutes!
+Even for a couple of people traveling with anxiety, this made us forget our worries for a few minutes!

 For less than $10, four people could share this and be very satisfied.
 When we went back with Caleb, that’s exactly what we did.
 We didn’t even come close to finishing half of this but we giggled and had the best time trying.
 Overall, the visit was fantastic and money well spent!